Car Wars Study Forecasts Toyota to Have Highest Replacement Rate

 “(GM is) doing fairly well and they should be in a position, presuming the market holds together, to actually gain a little bit of market share and maintain price,” Murphy says.

-While Ford is weak on new product in ’18, with just the Ford Expedition and Lincoln Navigator large SUVS due, the product pipeline strengthens in ’19 with next generations of the Focus compact car and Explorer large CUV, and in ’20 with the next-gen F-150 fullsize pickup, Fusion midsize sedan and Escape midsize SUV, as well as the launch of the Bronco, which will face off against the Jeep Wrangler.
+While Ford is weak on new product in ’18, with just the Ford Expedition and Lincoln Navigator large SUVs due, the product pipeline strengthens in ’19 with next generations of the Focus compact car and Explorer midsize SUV, and in ’20 with the next-gen F-150 fullsize pickup, Fusion midsize sedan and Escape midsize CUV, as well as the launch of the Bronco, which will face off against the Jeep Wrangler.

 Jeep parent Fiat Chrysler has “got a great cadence as long as they can fund it,” Murphy says, noting FCA’s current €5 billion ($5.6 billion) debt load vs. the net cash of GM and Ford.
 FCA’s ’18-’21 replacement rate is 81%.